jpitucha/netguru-movie-api/README.md

 # Documentation

-API documentation can be found under `/api-docs`.
+API documentation can be found using browser under `/api-docs`.
 I used Swagger so you can also test this API at this endpoint

 # Tests

-you can fire up the tests **locally** written with `Jest` by typing `npm i` and then `npm run test`
+You can fire up the tests **locally** written with `Jest` by typing `npm i` and then `npm run test`

 # Libraries